 Sean Allen Memorial Award

 The Sean M. Allen ’06 Scholarship honors Sean’s memory through the generosity of the Sean M. Allen Courage and Hope Challenge, Inc. This fund was established to award a deserving student entering his/her sophomore, junior or senior year who demonstrates financial need and is challenged with a physical disability that impairs mobility.
 Graduate students are also eligible.
 Awardees are eligible for the scholarship on a continuing basis.
 Recipients are selected by the Office of Financial Aid in conjunction with the Vice President for Inclusion and Community Engagement.

 John Wilson Book Scholarship

 The Edwin C. Johnson Award

 The Edwin C. Johnson Award is open to minority students who are full-time Springfield College students entering their sophomore, junior, or senior year that plan on dedicating their lives to work alongside youth.
 The application deadline is Jan.
-22, 2021.
+10, 2022.
 Recipients will be notified by Jan.
 14, 2022.

 The Marian L. Heard Emergency Support Fund

 The Marian L. Heard Emergency Support Fund was established with a generous $25,000 from Liberty Mutual in recognition of Heard’s service on their Board of Directors.
 The fund supports African-American student(s) who have a demonstrated need for emergency support.
 Preference will be given to undergraduate students with secondary preference to graduate students.
 The goal of the Marian L. Heard Emergency Support Fund is to help students remain in school.
-The application deadline is Jan.
-22, 2021.
-Recipients will be notified the week of Jan.
-25, 2021.
+The application deadline is January 10, 2022.
+Recipients will be notified by January 14, 2022.